 NIH proposals submitted after January 25, 2023 will be subject to the funder’s new “Data Management and Sharing” (DMS) policy.
 According to the NIH, “Sharing scientific data accelerates biomedical research discovery, in part, by enabling validation of research results, providing accessibility to high-value datasets, and promoting data reuse for future research studies.”
 The new policy seeks to further those aims.

 NIH has prepared many resources to help PI’s and research administrators understand this transition.
-In fact, there are so many webinars, webpages, and resources, it can be overwhelming.
 This post draws on NIH’s Data Management & Sharing Policy Overview, which leads readers through a step-by-step consideration of the new policy, its implications, and its implementation.

 Key Aspects of DMS:

 - The new DMS policy applies to all NIH proposals submitted on/after January 25, 2023 that will generate scientific data.
 That means the vast majority of NIH proposals will be affected.

 - Only a few types of NIH proposals are not subject to the policy: Training (T), Fellowships (Fs), Construction (C06), Conference (R13), Resource (Gs), and Research-Related Infrastructure Programs.
 You can check whether the DMS policy applies to a particular grant program by viewing the “Applicable Activity Codes” table.

 - The DMS policy will impose important requirements on PIs and institutions for both the pre-award (proposal development) and post-award (implementation) phases, including: planning & budgeting for managing and sharing data, submitting a DMS plan (2 pages max) as a required part of most proposals, and complying with the plan.